 A southern ground-hornbill in the Kruger finds a rare treat in the form of a juvenile hare.

-Manyeleti is a bit of an open secret amongst those in the know.
+Manyeleti Game Reserve is a bit of an open secret amongst those in the know.
 But the secret details depend on who you speak to.
 Jaundiced, local Kruger National Park die-hards have either never heard of it, or write the reserve off as not worthy of their holiday time (most never having been there).
-Others with more […]
+Others […]

 Artist Alison Nicholls answers some frequently asked questions regarding the Africa Geographic Travel art safaris that she runs in the Kruger National Park and Madikwe in South Africa.

 One of the best parts about being a field guide is that you can follow the stories of animals, you can watch cubs grow up and witness the change in dynamics within herds.
 Yet, as always within nature, there are moments of pure joy but also of great tragedy.